LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/encoding_1.rst.txt

 ``'EUC-JP'``.
 When writing portable code that cannot be expressed using ASCII, ``'UTF-8'`` is the most commonly supported encoding.

-The back-end Prolog compiler adapter files define a table that translates between the Logtalk and Prolog specific atoms that represent each supported encoding.
+The backend Prolog compiler adapter files define a table that translates between the Logtalk and Prolog specific atoms that represent each supported encoding.